leoj3n/svelte-vercel-optimized-images/README.md

 - https://github.com/Rich-Harris/sveltesnaps
 - https://github.com/hartwm/vercel-images-sveltekit

-## Create SvelteKit App and Deploy Vercel
+## Create a SvelteKit App and Deploy to Vercel

 If you haven't got a SvelteKit app already deployed to Vercel, follow these steps...